alcoffeeocha/street-developer/README.md

 for example:

-- `yarn workspace tozai-line-train-route-map install`
+- `yarn workspace idn-light-rail-transit-pid install`
-- then, `yarn workspace tozai-line-train-route-map start`
+- then, `yarn workspace idn-light-rail-transit-pid start`

-Though some folders, like above showcase, can be viewed just by double clicking its `index.html.`.
+Though some folders, can be viewed just by double clicking its `index.html.`.